Really-Simple-Plugins/really-simple-ssl/readme.txt

 == Changelog ==
 = 9.3.4 =
+= April 29th, 2025
-= Tested up to WordPress 6.8
+* Improvement: Tested up to WordPress 6.8
-= Some translation updates
+* Improvement: Some translation updates
+* Improvement: Check for autoloader in cron
+* Fix: 2FA methods can now be set on profile page

 = 9.3.3 =
 * April 2nd, 2025